What are automated vision systems? What capabilities do they have and should you consider investing in one?

 - Custom Tolerance Measurement: An integrated part inspection vision system ensures product quality, repeatable production standards, and can reveal valuable process information.
 Examples include: Verifying part tolerance, thread count, machine vision measurement and statistics; Checking final machined part tolerance; Comparing finished products to CAD images; Camera & laser scanning; Infrared cameras and radiometric analysis, heat seal inspection, etc.

-While these are common categories of vision systems, we see custom applications every day.
+While these are just a few of the common categories of vision systems, we see custom applications every day.
 Capabilities for vision inspections continue to evolve every year, and provide unique, efficient solutions to manufacturing or quality problems.

 Examples of Automated Visions Systems in Manufacturing